-The Vulnerability Scanning Policy applies if you connect a computer or device of any kind and by any means to the UW–Madison network.
+Applies to anyone who connects a computer or device of any kind and by any means to the UW–Madison network.

-This applies to all computers connected to the University campus network, including but not limited to those located in the residence halls as well as remote computers accessing the UW–Madison network through WiscWorld dial-in, DoIT DSL or DoIT cable modem service.
+This applies to all computers connected to the university campus network, including but not limited to those located in the residence halls as well as remote computers accessing the UW–Madison network through WiscWorld dial-in, DoIT DSL, or DoIT cable modem service.

 The vulnerability assessments will include selective probes of communication services, operating systems, and applications to identify high-risk system weaknesses that could be exploited by intruders to gain access to the network.
 The assessments will not search the content of personal electronic files on the scanned computers.
 In addition, the scans should not cause network outages although IT administrators may see log entries of the scans reflected in their logs.

-The University reserves the right to suspend access to preserve the integrity of the network.
+The university reserves the right to suspend access to preserve the integrity of the network.

 Related UW–Madison Documents, Web Pages, or Other Resources: